 Gustavo first learned about Penn through the Leadership Education and Development Program (LEAD) at Wharton, a summer experience that brings high school students to campus to learn about business.
-Now, as an undergraduate, he pursues concentrations in finance and social impact and responsibility in the Wharton School of Business.
-He employs his quantitative strengths toward affecting positive social change.
+As an undergraduate student, he pursued concentrations in finance and social impact and responsibility in the Wharton School of Business.
+He employed his quantitative strengths toward affecting positive social change.

 Fluent in Spanish and English and proficient in French, Gustavo was always interested in languages.
 At Penn, he developed a passion for education.
-Gustavo blends these interests through his work with ACTION, Active Cross Cultural Training in Our Neighborhoods, a student-run nonprofit.
-Gustavo and his peers teach Spanish language and culture to Philadelphia students in after school programs in the city.
-Gustavo finds his time in the classroom rewarding; he appreciates the opportunity to teach kids about a culture that could be entirely new to them.
-After trips home to Puerto Rico, Gustavo brings his students Puerto Rican candies, which help make their experience tangible.
+Gustavo blended these interests through his work with ACTION, Active Cross Cultural Training in Our Neighborhoods, a student-run nonprofit.
+Gustavo and his peers taught Spanish language and culture to Philadelphia students in after-school programs in the city.
+Gustavo found his time in the classroom rewarding; he appreciated the opportunity to teach kids about a culture that could be entirely new to them.
+After trips home to Puerto Rico, Gustavo brought his students Puerto Rican candies, which helped to make their experience tangible.
 During two semesters, Gustavo served as the Director of ACTION, a role that provided insight into the inner workings and challenges that face the larger public education system in Philadelphia.

-Several of Gustavo’s campus and summer experiences focus on creating impact within a business context.
-As part of the Turner Social Impact Society, Gustavo takes part in workshops and events on social responsibility and business.
-Gustavo is also part of the Social Impact Advisory Board (SIAB), which links the Wharton Social Impact Initiative to the undergraduate community.
-SIAB builds awareness and hosts events, such as inviting leaders from socially responsible businesses to campus and visiting companies off campus.
+Several of Gustavo’s campus and summer experiences focused on creating impact within a business context.
+As part of the Turner Social Impact Society, Gustavo took part in workshops and events on social responsibility and business.
+Gustavo was also part of the Social Impact Advisory Board (SIAB), which linked the Wharton Social Impact Initiative to the undergraduate community.
+SIAB builds awareness and hosts events, such as inviting leaders from socially responsible businesses to campus and visiting companies off-campus.
 Moreover, Gustavo conducted research with the Wharton Social Impact Initiative.
 His research focused on venture capital and private equity investments, comparing returns from investments in socially responsible companies to those from standard companies.
 Challenging the perception that investments in companies with a social mission will sacrifice profits, Gustavo found that investors should expect market-level returns from socially responsible investing.